RunningMSN/CycleTrack/README.md

 simoltaneously contributing data that can be used for analytics and assisting future applicants.

 ## Current TODO List:
- * Add opt-in data collection for research and analytics
+ * Add data collection for research and analytics
- * When deleting cycle, delete all schools associated with it
  * Build infrastructure for visualizing cycles